 What is usually the first muscles to tense up when you are trying to race?
 Your face and shoulders.

 I usually notice my face muscles tightening when I am trying to race and doing tough workouts.

-You can get yourself in a more relaxed state simply by taking a few deep breaths as your running and telling yourself to calm down inwardly.
+You can get yourself in a more relaxed state simply by taking a few deep breaths as you're running and telling yourself to calm down inwardly.

 Remember, any energy being wasted in the race is not to your benefit.
 Remember, you will fatigue as you progress through the race so remind yourself to stay as relaxed as possible.

 Drop your shoulders, take a few deeps breaks, relax your face and get to the finish line in record debut time.

 What Should You Not Do Before a Marathon?